drawwithcode/2018-group-work-group-09/README.md

 ```
 #### Planet's previews size
-P: During the first step of the experience we decided to give the possibility to user to create planets of different sizes according to the pressure time of the input.
+P: During the first step of the experience we decided to give to the user the possibility to create planets of different sizes,  according to the pressure time of the input.

 <p align="center"> <img src="images/planetPrev.gif" style="width:60%"></p>